Floby/node-disect/README.markdown

 * min - Number: the minimum index against which to test
 * max - Number: no indices will be tested that are equal or greater than this
 * predicate - Function(index): A callback to call to test the index.
+Needless to say, the predicate callback should be stateless

 #### bisect(array, predicate)